Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 V-1.

 (B) An applicant taking the bar examination in Connecticut may request the certification of an MBE score earned in Connecticut to another jurisdiction.
-An applicant requesting certification of an MBE score earned in Connecticut to another jurisdiction must direct such request to the committee’s Administrative Office on a form provided by the committee and pay the fee prescribed in Article X(M).
+An applicant requesting certification of an MBE score earned in Connecticut to another jurisdiction must submit such request to the administrative office and pay the fee prescribed in Article X-1(L).

 Art.
 V-7.